anatoliifrolov/postgres-cxx-client/README.md

 ```
 That's not an error anymore, but there are a couple of limitations.
 The first one is that there is technically no way to pass arguments, only a statement.
-Moreover you are not allowed to obtain data.
+Moreover, you are not allowed to obtain data.
 Don't be confused by the example - it is quite silly and just for demonstration purposes,
-normally there won't be selects.
+normally there won't be any selects.
-The second limitation is due to the library sends and receives arguments in binary format,
+The second limitation is due to the library sends and receives arguments in a binary format,
 but when multiple statements are passed there is no way to tell Postgres to enable binary mode.
 Also when a select-statement is embedded somewhere between the other statements,
 it is impossible to get the selected data
 because only the result of the last statement is returned from a database.
-Therefore it was decided to completely disable data read and avoid aforementioned issues.
+Therefore, it was decided to completely disable data read and avoid aforementioned issues.

 <a name="transactions"/>